isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Ms. Arundhati Bhattacharya is the Chairperson and CEO of Salesforce India
+<p>Arundhati Bhattacharya is the Chairperson and CEO of Salesforce India
 and South Asia, leading the company's strategic growth and digital transformation initiatives across the region.
 Under her leadership, Salesforce India has been instrumental in helping organizations reinvent their business models,